Updated: Feb 5

 Now how can we defend ourselves and our organizations against these modern-day threats?

-First, we need to address a fundamental error — the physical and cyber security division mindset.
-Most traditional organizations still have the realm of physical and cyber security divided.
-As what Scott Borg, the Director and Chief Economist of the U.S. Cyber Consequences Unit had said, “As long as organizations treat their physical and cyber domains as separate, there is very little hope of securing either one.”
-In the future, my bet is that organizations will finally realize the value of a synergized physical and cyber security model.
+First, we need to address a fundamental error — the physical and cybersecurity division mindset.
+Most traditional organizations still have the realm of physical and cybersecurity divided.
+As Scott Borg, the Director and Chief Economist of the U.S. Cyber Consequences Unit, had said, “As long as organizations treat their physical and cyber domains as separate, there is very little hope of securing either one.”
+In the future, I bet that organizations will finally realize the value of a synergized physical and cybersecurity model.
 Failure to do so will have a humongous critical negative outcome.

 To this end, I propose an AI-based Total Security Protection Model, considering both the Physical and Cyber domains.

-1. Information & Physical Threat AI Analytics - traditional vulnerability assessments will no longer cut it, simply because of the time you need to run the whole process.
-Nowadays, an extensive-online-all-the-time audit process must be used and it must include extensive coverage for non-traditional systems, specifically those that interact with your OT (Operational Technology) systems at the manufacturing floor, as well as the other physical security system in your organization such as your CCTV’s.
+1. Information & Physical Threat AI Analytics - traditional vulnerability assessments will no longer cut it simply because of the time you need to run the whole process.
+Nowadays, an extensive-online-all-the-time audit process must be used.
+It must include extensive coverage for non-traditional systems, specifically those that interact with your OT (Operational Technology) systems at the manufacturing floor and the other physical security system in your organization, such as your CCTV’s.

 4. Automated Control & Mitigation - your systems must be equipped with a self-protection mechanism; the ability to lock itself down, or perhaps quarantine itself, or perform sand-box explosion of payloads for you to identify unusual threat patterns.
 All of these must happen in a matter of seconds — as this is a race for speed, processing, and intelligence.

 5. Prescriptive Security Analytics - your risk assessment and threat analytics must be in real-time; therefore, prescribing controls must also be done in real-time.